 Long-lived assets such as the intangible asset and property, plant and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 Recoverability of the assets to be held and used is measured by a comparison of the carrying amount of the asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying value of an asset exceeds its estimated future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-We recorded an impairment charge of \$82 thousand in the fourth quarter of 2016 on equipment having a net book value of a like amount.
-We had no impairment charges during the year 2017.
+We had no impairment charges during the years 2018 or 2017.